NuclearTalent/MachineLearningECT/README.md

 - Be able to write codes for linear regression, logistic regression and use modern libraries like Tensorflow, Pytorch, Scikit-Learn in order to analyze data from nuclear physics experiments and perform theoretical calculations
 - A deeper understanding of the statistical properties of the various methods, from the bias-variance tradeoff to resampling techniques.

-## Course Content and detailed plan
+## Course Content and detailed plan of online Talent course
 The lecture plan is as follows

 ### Week 1